Unboxed-Software/solana-course/content/transfer-hook.md

 We are going to store these accounts in the `extra_account_meta_list` account, by invoking the instruction `initialize_extra_account_meta_list` and passing the required accounts to it.

-We will have a struct `InitializeExtraAccountMetaList` that will hold the accounts required for the instruction, and the instruction itself `initialize_extra_account_meta_list`.
+First we have to build the struct `InitializeExtraAccountMetaList`, then we can write the instruction itself.

 **`InitializeExtraAccountMetaList` Struct**

+The Instruction requires the following accounts:

 1. `extra_account_meta_list` - The PDA that will hold the extra account.
 2. `crumb_mint` - The mint account of the crumb token.